ifBars/VRChat-ProTVConvertor/README.md

  removes the duplicate.

  Q: What are the risks of using Fast Export?
- A: You can run the risk of only receiving part of the whole playlist's thumbnails.
+ A: You can run the risk of only receiving part of the entire playlist's thumbnails.
 As well as you run the risk of the program crashing, however it is very rare.

  Q: What does it mean if the "API Key Status" says "Invalid"?
- A: This means the YouTube API key that the program is using, is invalid.
+ A: This means the YouTube API key, that the program is using, is invalid.
 If you are using your own API key, refer to the YouTube API portal.
 If you are using the latest release build, please create an issue on the repository.

 ## Requirements